Ice abuse & addiction: Devastating effects of crystal methamphetamine

 ICE abuse, dependence and addiction

-Frequent abuse of ICE leads to drug tolerance.
-When this happens, the drug won’t work as effectively as it used to.
-When a person develops tolerance to Crystal Methamphetamine, they will need to take larger amounts with increased frequency in order to feel the desired effects.
-The come-down effects of the drug will also occur more frequently.
+When a person develops tolerance to Crystal Methamphetamine, they will need to take more significant amounts with increased frequency to feel the desired effects.
+The comedown effects of the drug will also occur more frequently.

-Drug tolerance often leads to drug dependence, whereby a person will need a constant amount of the drug in their bloodstream just to avoid ICE withdrawal.
+Drug tolerance often leads to drug dependence, whereby a person will need a constant amount of the drug in their bloodstream to avoid ICE withdrawal.

 Many users who have an ICE addiction find it incredibly difficult to stop.
 This is mainly due to the substantial changes in the brain’s neurological pathways.
-They will experience very strong cravings for crystal meth, along with a whole host of other unpleasant and pronounced withdrawal symptoms.
-Additionally, the brain stops producing its own feel-good chemicals as it becomes dependent on the false instigation of dopamine through repeated use of crystal meth.
+They will experience powerful cravings for crystal meth, along with a whole host of other unpleasant and pronounced withdrawal symptoms.
+Additionally, the brain stops producing its feel-good chemicals as it becomes dependent on the false instigation of dopamine through repeated use of crystal meth.

-ICE addiction occurs when a person is both physically and psychologically dependent.
-Crystal methamphetamine carries a particularly high risk of addiction to its users.
 Addiction to this stimulant drug is arguably one of the most difficult to break.
-Not just because of the hold that this drug has over them, but also because of the situations users often find themselves in.
-1,2, 8
+Not just because of the hold that this drug has over them but also because of the situations users often find themselves in.

-Treatment for Crystal Methamphetamine (Ice) addiction
+Treatment for Ice addiction

 Whilst Crystal methamphetamine addiction is one of the more complex addictions to treat, it is entirely possible with the right help and support.

-In order for a person addicted to Ice to recover, they must first cease using the drug.
+For a person addicted to Ice to recover, they must first cease using the drug.
 This can prove extremely difficult, and for many, a period within an inpatient rehabilitation treatment centre is very beneficial.

-Inpatient treatment allows the person the time and space to get through Ice withdrawals with the assistance of medication and nursing supervision.
 Once the detox part is over, they can then immediately engage in a bespoke rehabilitation programme that will address their thinking and behaviours as well as treat any underlying conditions such as PTSD or depression.